CodingZeal/react-boilerplate/README.md

 We've included an extremely simple starter application in the boilerplate.
 To try it out, run `npm run starterapp` and navigate to `localhost:8080` in your browser.
 You should see a heading that says `Zeal React Boilerplate Test`.
 If you look in the browser's console, you should see a message indicating that Hot Module Replacement is enabled.

+The boilerplate is structured in modules, as described in [Rules For Structuring (Redux) Applications](http://jaysoo.ca/2016/02/28/organizing-redux-application/).
+The `sample` module can be duplicated and modified for other features as needed.

 ### Cleaning Up the Starter App

 Once you've got your front-end application embedded into your real back-end server, you'll want to clean out the starter app.
 To do that: